BlueBrain/bluebrain.github.com/_projects/Tide-1.2.md

 Run 'tide' from the bin folder to launch the application.
 By default it launches three wall processes in a horizonal layout.
 Content can be opened from the control user interface or by interacting with touchpoints that are received via the TUIO protocol on port 1701.
-Tap-and-hold the background to open the launcher for content browsing.
+Click the rocket icon on the left control bar to browse for contents and applications.

 For more information see the [UserGuide](http://bluebrain.github.io/Tide-1.2/user_guide.html).